Approved at a meeting of the Board of Governors on May 2, 2016

 CHAPTER 1 – ADMINISTRATIVE STRUCTURE

 Bifröst University is a private non-profit institution that operates on the basis of its Charter.
-The University’s operations are in accordance with legislation on higher education institutions and with the Rules for Accreditation of Higher Education Institutions.
+The University operates in accordance with legislation on higher education institution and the Rules for Accreditation of Higher Education Institutions.

 The Rector appoints her/his substitute from among the University’s academic employees.

 The University Council acts as an advisory body on the internal affairs of the academic community and has the right to appoint members to the University’s Board of Governors and the Council of Representatives pursuant to the University Charter.
 The University Council comprises the Rector; the Director of Academic Services (Director of Curriculum); three representatives of the teaching staff, appointed by the Education and Research Board; one representative of the University’s non-teaching staff, nominated at a staff meeting; three undergraduate students; one representative of students in the Department of Preparatory Studies; and one representative of Master’s students.
 Student representatives are elected by students.
 One alternate member shall be elected for each principal member.
 The Rector is permitted to offer further parties the right to sit in the University Council as needed.
 These parties have the right to speak and make proposals, but they do not have voting rights.

 University Council meetings discuss major issues concerning the University at any given time, its internal operations, amendments of its rules and regulations and its strategy.
 The University Council has the competence to make decisions and may submit proposals to the Rector or the Board of Governors.
 The Rector shall take initiative in setting the agenda for University Council meetings; however, each member of the Council is permitted to place an item on a meeting’s agenda.